JonFillip/lastfm_music_recommender/README.md

 - Submit the pipeline for execution
 - Wait for the pipeline to complete
 - Deploy the model to Vertex AI
-- Start the Prometheus monitoring server
-- Set up Vertex AI monitoring
+- Set up Vertex AI monitoring (Start the Prometheus monitoring server)

 ## Manual Deployment